IceDefcon/IceNET.DmaEngine/README.md

 	Compile Engine ---> make

-Whenever C/C++ function is executed ---> input arguments to that function is translated to assemblies in the following order@
+Whenever C/C++ function is executed ---> Arguments of that function are stored in the following registers

 	1st ---> RCX
 	2nd ---> RDX